CarloLepelaars/auditus/README.md

 ## Quickstart

-The most high-level object in `auditus` is the [`AudioPipeline`](https://CarloLepelaars.github.io/auditus/transform.html#audiopipeline) which takes in a path and returns a pooled embedding.
+The high-level object in `auditus` is the [`AudioPipeline`](https://CarloLepelaars.github.io/auditus/transform.html#audiopipeline) which takes in a path and returns a pooled embedding.